mtbadgley/VersionOne.Integration.Zendesk/README.md

-# VersionOne Zendesk Integration
+# VersionOne Integration for Zendesk

 This integration allows you to create VersionOne defects from Zendesk tickets.

-For more information contact [Acey Bunch](mailto:acey.bunch@versionone.com), Partner Integration Specialist at [VersionOne](http://www.versionone.com).
+If you are interested in contributing to this project, please contact [Acey Bunch](mailto:acey.bunch@versionone.com), Partner Integration Specialist at [VersionOne](http://www.versionone.com).